rapid7/insightconnect-plugins/plugins/powershell/help.md

 * For local Orchestrator execution, ensure connectivity to any network resources the script will use
 * For remote server execution, a PowerShell-enabled server and administrative credentials
 * When adding a password for the script, try to avoid special or escape characters such as single or double quotes
-* Currently we do not support the use of round-robin DNS lookups
+* The use of round-robin DNS lookups is not supported

 # Supported Product Versions